Bikeability Scotland Delivery - Highland Council

 - Bikeability - Resources - School Volunteer Info - 2021

 The following courses are available for school staff and volunteers to book on the Cycling Scotland website.
-Contact the Bikeability Coordinator or your local school for the password required for booking:
+Contact the Bikeability Coordinator or your local school for the required booking code:

 If you don't see a suitable date you can request additional courses.

-Risk assessments must be undertaken by the BSI/HT and added to Evolve by the school before any Bikeability session takes place.
-Templates for Level 1 and Level 2 are available to download on our website.
+Risk assessments must be undertaken by the BSI/HT or the Bikeability Coordinator and added to Evolve by the school before any Bikeability session takes place.

-Both levels of risk assessment must be sent to the Bikeability Coordinator (or Road Safety Team in her absence) for approval before use.
+Level 2 risk assessments must be sent to the Bikeability Coordinator (or Road Safety Team in her absence) for approval before use.

 Free Dr Bike sessions are available to a limited number of schools who are new or returning to delivery of Level 2 On Road Bikeability.